brenstar/chemu/README.md

 | stack        | chemu/stack.h        | chipstack   | Routines for modifying a ChipStack struct |
 | timer        | chemu/timer.h        | chiptimer   | Encapsulates a CHIP-8 timer, which counts down at 60Hz |

-# Naming conventions and Style
+# Naming conventions and style

 * Struct names are camel case followed by `_s`
 * Similar to structs, union names are camel case followed by `_u`
 * Typedef names are camel case starting with an uppercase letter.
 * Macro constants and constant globals should be in uppercase with underscore spacing
+* All header files must have a guard
-* Header guards start with an underscore followed by the header file name in uppercased followed by `_H`
+* Header guards start with an underscore followed by the header file name in uppercase followed by `_H`
 * Function names are prefixed by their associated module name (see [Library Modules](#modules)) and an underscore.
-Following this prefix is a name in camel case starting with a lowercase letter.
+Following this prefix is a name in camel case or underscore delimited.
 * Each typedef should have its own header file
 * Typedefs should not define pointer types.
 The only exceptions are function pointers and opaque pointers (e.g. ChipTimer).